zvavybir/legacylisten/README.md

     run `legacylisten`) that while usually commands are executed strictly in order this one is run before all others specified on the same line.

-[^5]: `legacylisten` tries to read it out of the metadata of the audio
-    file or – if that fails (which happen often, since the underlying routine seems to be still work-in-progress) – decodes the whole song a second time to get the length on a simple, but costly way after a short waiting period.
-Until that is fixed (if you can help, **please** [contribute](#contributing)) I wouldn't recommend
-    skipping multiple songs in short sequence, since per song there's one thread trying to decode it – even after it's already certain that it's never needed.